riangiddings/srv-mon-api-example/README.md

 - You can now navigate to http://localhost:3000/api/servers to access the server collection backed by mongodb.
   It is enabled for RESTful http interface with standard GET,PUT,POST,DELETE available through a client like Postman.

-ssss- It was useful to utilize the serverSchema to template the POST request during testing.
+- It was useful to utilize the serverSchema to template the POST request during testing.
 It can be found in `api/models/server.js`